Reactions to the 2022 Russian invasion of Ukraine: China

 According to a survey of Chinese internet users published in April 2022 by the US-China Perception Monitor, 75% of respondents said they agreed or strongly agreed that supporting Russia in the conflict was in China's national interest.
 According to a survey conducted by Blackbox Research in March 2022, 71% of respondents from China expressed more sympathy for Ukraine over Russia and 3% expressed more sympathy for Russia.

 According to a Genron NPO poll released in November 2022 on the topic of the Russian invasion, 39.5% of Chinese respondents said the Russian actions "are not wrong", 21.5% said "the Russian actions are a violation of the U.N.
 Charter and international laws, and should be opposed", and 29% said "the Russian actions are wrong, but the circumstances should be considered."

 Finland

 As a consequence of the Russian invasion, opinion polls in Finland found that public support for joining NATO climbed from 28% in February to 68% in March.

+France

+In May 2023 a poll by the Kantar Group showed 64% believing France should support Ukraine financially and militarily until Ukraine regained its pre 2014 territory, 25% believed support should cease.

+Germany

+In July 2022, 70% of German respondents backed Germany's support for Ukraine.

+In March 2022, 90% of Germans said they did not trust Russia, up from 83% before the war started, while 63% trusted Ukraine and 60% trusted the United States.
+In 2023 62% of Germans expressed trust in Ukrainian President Volodymyr Zelenskyy and 67% expressed trust in U.S. President Joe Biden, while 92% mistrusted Russia's leadership, making Germany one of the 10 countries with most negative perceptions of Russia in the world.

+A poll of Germans conducted by the Forsa and published in January 2023 found that over 80% believe it is more important to end the war through negotiations than for Ukraine to win, with only 18% disagreeing.

+In May 2023 a poll of 5256 respondents by the Kantar Group showed 52% believing Germany should support Ukraine financially and militarily until Ukraine regained its pre 2014 territory, 35% believed support should cease.

+An April 2024 poll of 1254 randomized eligible voter showed around 22% wish less military support for Ukraine with 42% supporting increased support.
+The political parties Bündnis Sahra Wagenknecht (BSW) and Alternative for Germany (AfD) – both popular in large part because they are seen as the only parties calling for a drastic change to German immigration policy, a key issue for German voters – are vocally critical of military support for Ukraine in media and, the former, in coalition negotiations.

+India

+According to a YouGov Cambridge poll, 27% of respondents in India said Russia was to blame for the war in Ukraine, while 28% of respondents blamed Western countries.
+57% of respondents in India agreed and 9% disagreed with the statement: "Before the war started, Western countries were seeking to establish military infrastructure in Ukraine in order to threaten Russia."